 Well, here we are…our final day of the summer math challenge!
 I hope you have enjoyed the series and have made some plans to try some new things this year!
+Is “math workshop” a buzzword in your school?
+Read on and see my thoughts on the topic!

 Today’s final challenge involves asking you to do some reflecting on how you actually organize your math instruction.
 I am constantly getting teachers asking me what my math block “looks like”–and it’s just not that easy of a question to answer!
 Mine looks different every day…because the math looks different every day.